Scandinavian Property Development Bonds – Everything You Need To Know

 Why do Scandinavian Property Development Bonds offer higher yields than other Property Development Bonds?

 Before Basel III, national regulators had been allowed to assign risk weightings for mortgages using their own national statistical models based on domestic defaults.
 Scandinavian countries have historically lower rates of defaults, so their regulators had lower capital requirements.
 Implementing Basel III meant Scandinavian financial regulators have required banks to increase their capital requirements.
 This means it is harder for property developers to raise funds from the banks, so they are requiring more hard-money than before.

 What kind of due diligence is performed on the property developer?

 All transactions are subject to due diligence carried out by the legal advisor for the project.
-The legal advisor is usually Roschier Law Firm, a leading Scandinavian law firm in large and complex commercial transactions.
+The legal advisor is usually an experienced leading Scandinavian law firm experienced in large and complex commercial transactions.
 The legal advisor will independently review and confirm the appropriate permits/license, any legal disputes, and property developer’s management/employees.

 This process is based around a number of key questions:

 Which parts of the issuing company are most important for generating and maintaining cash flows?

 How can the company’s values be identified and legally secured?

 How can these values be protected in the future?

 Most of the Scandinavian property developers are publicly listed, so there is a higher level of transparency and governance.